serpenscaput/wl9/Officer-Michael John (OMJ)/Danger Action Unfinished/Danger Action Unfinished - Readme1.txt

 4.1:Contant to Me

 You find bug or error?
-You can write to my catekoprotokol@gmail.com e-mail.
+You can write to my catekoprotokol (at) gmail.com e-mail.
 Let's play!